-There are many home security systems on the market, but they can differ in terms of contract requirements, installation methods, cost, available equipment, and more.
-The This Old House Reviews Team created this in-depth guide on how to choose a home security system and included our top recommendations.
+There are many home security systems on the market, but they differ in terms of contract requirements, installation methods, cost, available equipment, and more.
+We created this in-depth guide on how to choose a home security system and included our top recommendations.

-Unfortunately, choosing the best alarm system for your home isn’t as simple as going with the first option or choosing the cheapest package.
-From method of installation to equipment, there are many factors to consider when choosing a home security system.
+Choosing the best alarm system for your home may not be as simple as going with the first option or choosing the cheapest package.
+There are many factors to consider when choosing a home security system that suits your lifestyle and preferences.

 Some providers will offer you the choice between professional or DIY installation, while others won’t give you an option.
 There are pros and cons to each type of installation.

-Professional installation is typically performed by experienced security experts who can walk you through the process and install equipment in locations that maximize protection.
-However, professional installation means you have to work around someone else’s schedule, let them into your home, and typically pay for the installation cost.
-Fees typically range from $99 to $199, but the cost of professional installation can go even higher.
+Professional home security system installation is typically performed by experienced security experts.
+They can walk you through the process and install equipment in locations that maximize protection.
+However, professional installation means you have to work around someone else’s schedule, and you’ll typically pay for the installation.
+Fees often range from $99 to $199, but the cost of professional installation can go even higher.

-DIY installation means you won’t benefit from professional expertise, but luckily many DIY systems come pre-programmed so that all you have to do is set them up.
+DIY installation means you won’t benefit from professional expertise, but many DIY systems come pre-programmed to make installation easier.
 Many DIY security systems also offer peel-and-stick adhesive equipment, meaning you won’t have to worry about drilling holes in your wall.

 Costs

-When it comes to the cost of a home security system, there are several categories to consider: equipment cost, installation cost, activation fees, and monitoring costs—as well as any hidden fees.
+When it comes to the cost of a home security system, there are several factors to consider—equipment, installation, activation fees, and monitoring—as well as potential hidden fees.

 The cost of equipment will vary widely from provider to provider and from package to package.
 Keep in mind that the cheapest package doesn’t always have the best value.
 You should balance your budget with your priorities to find the best fit.
 Some providers charge an activation fee in addition to the upfront equipment cost, but not all do.

-If you choose a professionally installed system, prepare to have at least $100 ready to cover the fee.
+If you choose a professionally installed system, prepare to pay at least $100.
 Some providers offer professional monitoring services while others only operate with DIY monitoring.
 In general, providers offer several levels of protection with monthly monitoring plans—beginning with a starter kit and ending with a more advanced alternative.

-Always be sure to read the fine print, especially when it comes to costs you might not have considered like cancellation reinstallation fees.
+Always be sure to read the fine print, especially when it comes to costs you might not have considered, like cancellation or reinstallation fees.

 Some home security systems require you to sign long-term contracts that can be up to a three-year commitment.
 Others offer short-term contracts or don’t require one at all.
-This can be a plus if you plan on moving or if you don’t want a long-term commitment.
+This can be advantageous, especially if you plan on moving or if you don’t want a long-term commitment.

 One key consideration is whether you want to do DIY monitoring or professional monitoring.
-Some providers offer both, letting you pick the one that suits your specific needs.
+Some providers offer both, letting you decide which one suits your specific needs.

 Professional monitoring provides round-the-clock protection from experts who are alerted as soon as an alarm is triggered.
 The experts can investigate the issue and contact emergency services if needed.
 Professional monitoring comes with a monthly fee.